rdiaz02/EvAM-Tools/README.md

 <!-- tocstop -->

 ## EvAM Tools: purpose
 Tools for evolutionary accumulation, or event accumulation, models.
-For now, this refers to "Cancer Progression Models" (CPM) but these are not limited to cancer.
+We use code from what are usually referred to as "Cancer Progression Models" (CPM) but these are not limited to cancer (the key idea is that events are gained one by one, but not lost).

 We provide an R package, evamtools, and a Shiny (https://shiny.rstudio.com/) app that allows to:
   * Run state-of-the-art CPM methods, including Conjuntive Bayesian Networks (CBN ---and their MC-CBN version), Oncogenetic trees (OT), Mutual Hazard Networks (MHN), Hidden Extended Suppes-Bayes Causal Networks (H-ESBCNs ---PMCE---), and Disjunctive Bayesian Networks (DBN) with a single function call.